setht/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values
 Number of rows with NAs: 2304
+I'm going to immpute missing values by using avg on the interval, join it to a new activity dataset and choose to use the avg of the interval in the case of an NA value.

 ```r
 avg_interval <- summarise(group_by(activity, interval), avg = mean(steps, na.rm = TRUE))